 Key Issue:

 In Monika Sabharwal v., The central legal issue in Rajni Bagga was the purpose of cheating as a mandatory requirement to uphold a conviction under Section 138 of the Negotiable Instruments Act.
-This question was raised because it was considered that a man should be put under Section 138 only in those cases when it was possible to prove that the dishonour of the cheque was committed with the intent to defraud or with the purpose of cheating the payee.
+This question was raised because it was considered that a man should be put under Section 138 only in those cases when it was possible to prove that the dishonor of the cheque was committed with the intent to defraud or to cheat the payee.

 Supreme Court’s Ruling:

 The Legal Proviso: The Supreme Court, in yet another landmark judgment in the year 2024, held that it is not mandatory that in every case under Section 138, the caller has to have the intention to cheat.
-The Court further stated that unless the drawer has a reasonable explanation or defence to offer, then mere dishonour of the cheque is adequate to hold the drawer guilty.
-Hence, assuming a person has drawn a cheque and delivered it for payment and the cheque has been dishonoured under one reason or another, they are triable even when no visage of fraudulent purpose to defraud the payee is present.
+The Court further stated that unless the drawer has a reasonable explanation or defense to offer, then mere dishonor of the cheque is adequate to hold the drawer guilty.
+Hence, assuming a person has drawn a cheque and delivered it for payment and the cheque has been dishonored for one reason or another, they are triable even when no visage of fraudulent purpose to defraud the payee is present.

 This prima facie ruling is quite momentous for creditors on the grounds that it makes it much easier to seek a legal remedy in the event of bounced cheques.
 People must follow the law to the letter without reference to the established intent of a practice or an action.